-On 20 March 2020, Latvian parliament (the Saeima) adopted the law "On measures for prevention of national threat and overcoming of consequences related to the spread of COVID-19", aimed to support all enterprises affected by the COVID-19 crisis.
+On 20 March 2020, Latvian parliament (the Saeima) adopted the law "On measures for prevention of national threat and overcoming of consequences related to the spread of COVID-19".
+The law is aimed to support all companies that have in any way been affected by the COVID-19 crisis.

-On 26 March 2020, the Cabinet of Ministers introduced regulations that will allow any employer affected by the COVID-19 crisis to apply for downtime compensation and due tax split in several instalments (or postponement for a maximum term of 3 years).
+During session on 26 March 2020, the Cabinet of Ministers introduced regulations that will allow any employer affected by the COVID-19 crisis to apply for downtime compensation and due tax split in several instalments (or postponement for a maximum term of 3 years).
 Following criteria shall be met in order for a company to qualify for support:

-- Due to COVID-19 spread, company's income in March and/or April 2020 diminished for at least 30 percent in comparison to the respective months of 2019; - Due to COVID-19 spread, company's income in March and/or April 2020 diminished for 20 percent in comparison to the respective months of 2019, and the company meets at least one of the following additional criteria: - 1) Company's export in 2019 made 10 percent of the total company's turnover in 2019 or is not less than 500 000,00 euros; - 2) Company's average month gross salary for 2019 was not less than 800,00 euros; - 3) On 31 December 2019, company's long-term investments in company's fixed assets were at least 500 000,00 euros.
+- Due to COVID-19 spread, company's income in March and/or April 2020 diminished for at least 30 percent in comparison to the respective months of 2019; - Due to COVID-19 spread, company's income in March and/or April 2020 diminished for 20 percent in comparison to the respective months of 2019, and the company meets at least one of the following additional criteria: - 1) Company's export in 2019 made 10 percent of the total company's turnover in 2019 or is not less than 500 000,00 euros; - 2) Company's average month gross salary for 2019 was not less than 800,00 euros: - 3) On 31 December 2019, company's long-term investments in company's fixed assets were at least 500 000,00 euros.